saanhir/Game-of-Life/README.md

 # Game-of-Life

+Installation:
+Open DisplayPanel, Field, and FieldGUI in an IDE, then run the main FieldGUI class.

+Description:
 Launches a window on which the starting setup can be selected.

 Live cells can be created via mouse clicks on the white panel while it is inactive.